 The situation of human rights defenders continued to deteriorate significantly.
 By the end of 2017, there were still a number of lawyers and human rights defenders, out of the approximately 300 targeted in the 9 July 2015 crack-down, who were still being detained, awaiting trial or under surveillance.
 There was a significant lack of transparency and consistent lack of procedural guarantees in the detention and trials of the so-called '709 group', especially the difficulty of gaining access to their family members and to lawyers of their own choosing.
 Other human rights defenders subjected to 'residential surveillance at a designated location' continued to be kept incommunicado, and there were accounts of physical and psychological mistreatment, including torture, by detainees and their lawyers.
 This was reported by a number of international NGOs and news agencies and several individuals offered first-hand testimony.
-Family members of those detained continued to live under very difficult conditions, experiencing deprivations of their basic rights on a regular basis (such as the right to education for their children) and other forms of harassment by the authorities.
+Family members of their basic rights on a regular basis (such as the right to education for their children) and other forms of harassment by the authorities.